-AS levels are the next step up from GCSEs if your child stays on in academic education after the age of 16 (as opposed to getting a job or doing a vocational qualification).
-They can be taken as stand alone qualifications or as the first year of an A level course, with most pupils who go down this path taking four subjects to AS level at the end of Year 12.
-After these exams, one subject is usually dropped and three subjects are continued to A level, with exams and coursework from the end of Year 13 added on to the initial AS level.
+A levels are the next step up from GCSEs if your child stays on in academic education after the age of 16 (as opposed to getting a job or doing a vocational qualification).
+Three or four subjects are continued usually studied at A level.
 A level results are the gateway to most university and college courses.

 Age standardised test scores

 The system used to show how your child is doing compared with other children born in the same month and year.
 Your child’s teacher will be able to show you this score for Key Stage 1 and Key Stage 2 tests – giving the best indication of their progress to the end of their primary education.
 Eleven Plus exams are also age standardised, so summer-born children are not disadvantaged in the selection process compared to their classmates with Autumn birthdays.